- Target disease: Leishmaniasis

 - Project start: February 2012

-The aminopyrazole class of compounds originally from Pfizer has shown promising early profiles for the treatment of both VL and CL.
+The aminopyrazole class of compounds originally from Pfizer has shown promising early profiles for the treatment of both visceral leishmaniasis and cutaneous leishmaniasis.
 Profiling of current and new leads in a panel of drug-sensitive and drug-resistant strains of Leishmania, exploration of the in vivo dose response, pharmacokinetics, and initial in vitro safety assays are all underway.
 The ongoing lead optimization programme in collaboration with Takeda and supported by the GHIT Fund aims to select an optimized lead.

 DNDI-5561 was nominated as a new pre-clinical candidate from the aminopyrazole series in October 2017.
 Four back-up compounds are well advanced and offer similar profiles to DNDI-5561.
 Additional studies, including preliminary toxicology assessments, are being planned to further understand the safety profiles of these compounds and to identify the best back-up to DNDI-5561.